 - 4 teaspoons Chili powder

 - 1 can Green chilies, about 1/2 cup

 - Bring chicken stock to a boil in a large pot, add lentils, and reduce heat to a gentle simmer.

-- When the liquid is below the lentils, add the spices and tomatoes and green chilies.
-Also add the sauteed onions, and any extra butter drippings.
-(This would be a good point to steam some rice and prep your veggie sides.)
+- When the liquid has reduced to bellow the level of the lentils, add the salt, cumin, chili powder, oregano, tomatoes, and green chilies.
+Then add the sauteed onions, and any drippings remainng in the skillet.
+(This would be a good point to steam rice and prep your veggie sides.)

 - Simmer together to meld the flavours.
-When they are all nice and cozy together, stir in one cup of shredded cheese.
-Use the rest of the cheese for garnish at the table.
+Once the are compeltely cooked, stir in one cup of shredded cheese.
+Use the remaining the cheese for garnish at the table.